 Jesus changed worship from the instrumental worship in Jerusalem to true worship (John 4:21–24).
 Old Testament worship was a physical worship including Levitical priests, a temple, various sacrifices, and musical instruments.
 New Testament worship is spiritual with Christians as priests offering spiritual sacrifices in God’s temple — the church — including sacrifices of praise by singing with meaningful words (John 4:21–24; Heb 13:15–16; 1 Pet 2:9).
 According to Jesus, David’s instrumental worship in Jerusalem as described in the Old Testament is not a model for worship in spirit and truth.

-Thanksgiving, praise, and edification from singing is not to entertain, amuse, or please people as the audience.
-Singing loses its purpose when people turn spiritual songs from worship and teaching into a show before people.
-Christ preached against practicing righteousness to be seen and worshiping for show (Matt 6:1–7, 16–18).
+Worship is not for show.
+The Scriptures teach that worship to God is for worshipers to focus on God and Christ (Heb 12:28).
+Singing loses its purpose when people turn spiritual songs from worship and teaching into a concert or show for amusement and entertainment.
+Christ preached against worshiping for show as some practiced righteousness to be seen by others (Matt 6:1–7, 16–18).

-The New Testament teaches that words are essential to worship and edification in spiritual songs.
-Unknown languages without interpretation are excluded (1 Cor 14:7–19).
-Paul described musical instruments as “lifeless” or soulless comparing those using unknown languages in assembly (1 Cor 14:7).
+Understandable words are essential for worship and edification in the assembly of the church.
+Christians are not to speak in unknown languages within the congregation.
+The Scriptures exclude speaking in unknown languages without interpretation in the assembly (1 Cor 14:7–19).
+Furthermore, Paul also described musical instruments as “lifeless” (soulless) and compared the instrument to those who spoke foreign languages in assembly (1 Cor 14:7).
 Paul expressed, “In church, I would rather speak five words with my mind in order to instruct others, than ten thousand words in a tongue” (1 Cor 14:19).
 The principle stands that nonverbal sounds do not fit the character of Christians singing, praying, and teaching.